ddev/ddev/docs/content/users/providers/index.md

 ## Example Integrations and Hints

-* All of the [supplied integrations](https://github.com/ddev/ddev/tree/master/pkg/ddevapp/dotddev_assets/providers) are just examples of what you can do.
+* All of the [supplied integrations](https://github.com/ddev/ddev/tree/master/pkg/ddevapp/dotddev_assets/providers) are examples of what you can do.
 * You can name a provider anything you want.
 For example, an Acquia integration doesn’t have to be named “acquia”, it can be named “upstream”.
 This is a great technique for [downloading a particular multisite](https://stackoverflow.com/a/68553116/215713).

 ## Provider Debugging